Modelling of pressure drop in periodic square-bar packed beds: Conclusion

 \end{enumerate}

-Overall, the good agreement between simulations and experiments shows that the present configuration provides a reliable framework for analyzing flow through such periodic structures.
-Future work will extend the analysis to higher Reynolds numbers to examine the onset of unsteady and turbulent flow, and include additional configurations to improve the fitting of geometry-aware models for both permeability and the Forchheimer coefficient.
+The good agreement between simulations and experiments confirms that the present approach provides a reliable framework for analysing flow through such periodic structures.
+Future work should extend the analysis to higher Reynolds numbers to examine the onset of unsteady and turbulent flow, and include additional configurations to improve the fitting of geometry-aware models for both permeability and the Forchheimer coefficient.